Dans un Café à Paris (Leigh Whipper)

 On View: American Art Galleries, 5th Floor, Beyond Borders and Boundaries, 20th and 21st Centuries

-Lois Mailou Jones painted Leigh Whipper at the height of his career as a Broadway and Hollywood actor.
-Whipper would soon be famous for his role as Crooks in the 1939 film adaptation of John Steinbeck’s Of Mice and Men.
+Here, Lois Mailou Jones painted Leah Whipper at the height of his career as a Broadway and Hollywood actor.
+Whipper would soon become famous for his role as Crooks in the 1939 film adaptation of John Steinbeck’s Of Mice and Men.
 His character—a stable hand ostracized because of his race—served to illuminate the movie’s Depression-era message that the American Dream’s promise of economic and social success was impossible.

-The artist’s portrayal of a pensive Whipper answered Alain Locke’s call for black artists to create ennobling representations of African Americans.
-Locke was an intellectual during the Harlem Renaissance, a movement in the 1920s and 1930s that resulted in a blossoming of African American culture.
+The artist’s portrayal of a pensive Whipper answered Alain LeRoy Locke’s call for Black artists to create ennobling representations of African Americans.
+Locke was an intellectual during the Harlem Renaissance, a movement of the 1920s and ’30s that resulted in a blossoming of African American culture.

 Oil on canvas